CMecrow/CM-Project-1/README.md

 # DMDC - Danebury Metal Detecting Club
 Danebury Metal Detecting Club, abbreviated to DMDC, have commissioned a website to be made to help them recruit more members and provide information about the club.
 The site is targetted towards individuals who may be interested in joining the club for recruitment purposes and also toward existing members, providing information about their weekly meet ups.

+User experience considerations available [here](https://github.com/CMecrow/CM-Project-1/blob/main/docs/DMDC_UX_1.pdf).
+Initial wireframe concepts available [here](https://github.com/CMecrow/CM-Project-1/blob/main/docs/DMDC_Wireframes.pdf)

 ![https://imgur.com/cAij1Cz](https://i.imgur.com/cAij1Cz.jpg "Site responsiveness")

 ---

 ## Features
 ### - Navigation Bar
-    -Features on all 4 pages, the full responsive navigation bar includes links to the Home page (Index), Join Us page, Online Finds Table page and About Us page and is identical in each page to allow for easy navigation
+- Features on all 4 pages, the full responsive navigation bar includes links to the Home page (Index), Join Us page, Online Finds Table page and About Us page and is identical in each page to allow for easy navigation
-    -Navigation bar features a central DMDC logo, enhancing club identity and offering a recognisable symbol for the user.
+- Navigation bar features a central DMDC logo, enhancing club identity and offering a recognisable symbol for the user.
 This also functions as another link back to the home page.
-    -Page links are positioned symmetrically, 2 on each side of the logo -Links are concise and one word for aesthetics and ease of use -Simple font and colour choice for clarity and accessibility
+- Page links are positioned symmetrically, 2 on each side of the logo
+- Links are concise and one word for aesthetics and ease of use
+- Simple font and colour choice for clarity and accessibility
 ![https://imgur.com/VZtGwRi](https://i.imgur.com/VZtGwRi.jpg "Nav bar")
 ### - Hero Image on each page
-    -Visual display to promote a positive emotional response from the user -Helps identify the site's content and solidify the identity of the club itself -Displays a visual of what the user can expect to come across while a member of the DMDC -Hero image is accompanied by emotive Headline message on the main page, providing brief information about the club, embedding it in the local area
+- Visual display to promote a positive emotional response from the user
+- Helps identify the site's content and solidify the identity of the club itself
+- Displays a visual of what the user can expect to come across while a member of the DMDC
+- Hero image is accompanied by emotive Headline message on the main page, providing brief information about the club, embedding it in the local area
-    -Priority again sustained with a visible bright 'JOIN US TODAY' link to the Join page
+- Priority again sustained with a visible bright 'JOIN US TODAY' link to the Join page
 ![https://imgur.com/HmUw3Y7](https://i.imgur.com/HmUw3Y7.jpg "Hero image")
 ### - Online Finds Table
-    -Layout is mirrored from the 'About Us' page across the top -Title identifying the page 'Online Finds Table' under the hero image -This is included as the page isn't an expected page on a website -Includes three most recent finds of note from members of the club, along with accompanying information: Find title, Historical date, Item description, Finder's name and Find date
+- Layout is mirrored from the 'About Us' page across the top
+- Title identifying the page 'Online Finds Table' under the hero image
+- This is included as the page isn't an expected page on a website
+- Includes three most recent finds of note from members of the club, along with accompanying information: Find title, Historical date, Item description, Finder's name and Find date
 - This page is designed to peak the interest of a prospective member, and also as a point for existing members to have their great finds highlighted.
 ![https://imgur.com/JW808tK](https://i.imgur.com/JW808tK.jpg "Finds table")
 ### - About Us Page
-    -Mirrors layout of the Online Finds Table across the top half of the page -Includes meetings information, displayed through a split image 4x identical sizing, facilitating one of the high priority site goals.
+- Mirrors layout of the Online Finds Table across the top half of the page
+- Includes meetings information, displayed through a split image 4x identical sizing, facilitating one of the high priority site goals.
-    -Brief club information in the centre of the page as this is the main focus.
+- Brief club information in the centre of the page as this is the main focus.
 Minimal text as with the rest of the site, also contains a contact email.
-    -Google maps embedded at the bottom right to display the meetings location to prospective members
+- Google maps embedded at the bottom right to display the meetings location to prospective members
 - This page is the main information point for users, and also fills an expected convention of a club or group website.
 ![https://i.imgur.com/rbaeJvq](https://i.imgur.com/rbaeJvq.jpg "About page")
 ### - Sign Up Page
 - This page will allow the user to sign up to the DMDC, declaring their interest and giving the club a point of contact to send over meeting information.
 The user will be required to submit their name, email address and experience via text inputs.
 - This page was the main project goal of the website, to provide an area for new members to sign up to the DMDC.
 I chose the below image specifically as it was high definition, like all other large images across the site, and also fitted the theme nicely.
 The image was not too busy in terms of colour or content and because the main focus was actually blurred, the metal detectorist in the grass, I felt that it would not detract from the sign up form.
 ![https://imgur.com/nQCY0NQ](https://i.imgur.com/5Mcy1rK.jpg "Join page")
 ### - The Footer
 - The footer section includes links to the relevant social media pages for the DMDC, they will open in a new tab, contain an aria-label for accessibility, as well as rel="noopener" for added security.
 These links will work towards the original goals of conveying club information and offering potential members extra ways to connect with the club.
 ![https://i.imgur.com/nQCY0NQ](https://i.imgur.com/nQCY0NQ.jpg "Footer")

 ---